Please note: This post originally appeared on Extol.com (EXTOL has been acquired by Cleo).

 , the goal is to exchange data, documents, information, and/or messages between a source and a target.

 To accomplish this goal, we identify business patterns related to the sources and targets of these “integrations” and then apply the identified patterns to similar scenarios that meet specified criteria.
 Most, if not all of these patterns will require data mappings, also known as “maps” or “rulesets”, at some point during the integration process.
 These maps are ultimately used to perform one of two operations: to transform or translate data.
 We often use the terms, transform and translate, interchangeably.
 But, is there more to them?
 Are these terms synonymous, or do their meanings differ?

 It looks like we were able to answer the question.
-Data transformation is not only data translation, but a lot more.
+A data transformation tool is not only used for data translation, but a lot more.
 Data translation is limited to data operations, whereas data transformation combines data operations and process control in a single model.